Si-za1/notes-in-public/docs/index.md

 ---
-title: Welcome to Quartz 4
+title: Welcome to my notes!
 ---

 Quartz is a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites.
 Thousands of students, developers, and teachers are [[showcase|already using Quartz]] to publish personal notes, websites, and [digital gardens](https://jzhao.xyz/posts/networked-thought) to the web.